Spin-Flavor Precession Phase Effects in Supernova: Neutrinos inside the supernova

 which is the energy separation between mass eigenstates in vacuum.

-In Eqs. (\ref{Hnunu}) and (\ref{Hnubarnubar}), the environment is characterized by its density $n(r)$ and its electron fraction $Y_e$.
+In Eqs. (\ref{Hnunu}) and (\ref{Hnubarnubar}), the environment is characterized by its mass density $n(r)$ and its electron fraction $Y_e$.
 The electron fraction is defined as the ratio of electron and baryon number densities. $m_n$ denotes the average baryon mass.
 In our calculations we assume slightly neutron rich conditions by taking $Y_e=0.45$.
 The density profile that we use is based on the $6M_{\odot}$ helium core presupernova model of Ref. \cite{1987ESOC...26..325N}.
 We adopt this as the density distribution at the shock bounce at $t=0$.
 At later times, the shock wave modifies the density profile.
 We mimic this by parametrically changing the $t=0$ matter density as described in Ref. \cite{Fogli:2003dw} for up to post-bounce time $t=5$ s.
 We do this by using same shock wave speed and contact discontinuity parameters as in Ref. \cite{Fogli:2003dw}.
 The resulting density distributions are shown in Fig. \ref{fig:baryonProfileShock} with solid lines.
-These are the density distributions that we later use for our realistic calculations of the neutrino energy spectrum reaching Earth.
-But before that, we run some illustrative simulations by fitting these density distributions to the functional form
+These are the density distributions that we later use for our realistic calculations in Section VII.
+But, before that we run some illustrative simulations by fitting these density distributions to the functional form

-We find that, at all post bounce times and for the first few thousand kilometers, Eq. (\ref{density profile}) fits the density distributions reasonably well with $r_{\mbox{ {mat}}}=200$ km and with different central densities at different post bounce times.
+We find that, at all post-bounce times and for the first few thousand kilometers, Eq. (\ref{density profile}) fits the density distributions reasonably well with $r_{\mbox{ {mat}}}=200$ km and with different central densities at different post-bounce times.
 At $t=0$, the central density is $n_0=1.0\times 10^{10} \mbox{ g/cm}^3$.
 At later times we have